agarwalashish/logseeker/README.md

 ## How to run

 ### System requirements

-The application has been dockerized and so the only dependency to run the application is docker.
+1. The application has been dockerized and so the only dependency to run the application is docker.
 The application was built and tested using Docker version 4.10.1
+2. To run the unit tests, go 1.21+ will be required

 ### Generating sample log data
 There is a python script to generate sample log data which is in the /scripts folder.
 The script can be run using the command -